Quick links on this page:

 As I take in my surroundings I realise the bottle had captivated my attention so fully that I’d forgotten my training.
 Questions fill my mind.
 Why didn’t I clear the room?
 Why had the bottle intrigued me so?
 And how could I have failed to notice the demon in the corner?

 I do as he commands, not because I want to, but because I am unable to disobey.
-There’s a mesmerising quality to his voice which I realise I will have to fight if I want to act of my own free will.
+There’s a mesmerising quality to his voice, which I realise I will have to fight if I want to act of my own free will.

-‘You are Sergeant Joshua Purvis?’ he says.
+‘Are you Sergeant Joshua Purvis?’ he asks.

 ‘Do you know who I am?’